 Waterproof: No

-What we like: Stylish and rated for temperatures as low as -22˚F.
+What we like: Stylish and rated for temperatures as low as -22 degrees Fahrenheit.

 At the premium end of the spectrum is Toronto-based Canada Goose.
 These jackets are the real deal: They’re extremely warm, well-built, and downright fashionable.
-Originally developed for scientists working at McMurdo Station in Antarctica, the Expedition Parka is one of Canada Goose’s most formidable jackets and one of a select few to receive their “Extreme” temperature rating (-22˚F or lower).
-Features like a fur-lined brim and secure waist cinch keep drafts at bay, while a water-resistant Arctic Tech shell surrounds the generous dose of 625-fill duck down (it’s ironic that the company uses mostly duck down and not goose).
-On the style side, a mid-thigh cut, drop-in utility pockets, and durable shell create an aesthetic that can play the part in Brooklyn or Breckenridge—you choose.
+Originally developed for scientists working at McMurdo Station in Antarctica, the Expedition Parka is one of Canada Goose’s most formidable jackets and one of a select few to receive their “Extreme” temperature rating (-22 degrees F or lower).
+Features like a secure waist cinch, recessed cuffs, and elasticized snow skirt keep drafts at bay, while a water-resistant Arctic Tech shell surrounds the generous dose of 625-fill duck down (it’s ironic that the company uses mostly duck down and not goose).
+On the style side, a mid-thigh cut, durable shell, and drop-in utility pockets create an aesthetic that can play the part in Brooklyn or Breckenridge—you choose.

 See the Canada Goose Expedition Parka